ShanJiang21/shanjiang21.github.io/_posts/2020-03-04-Proust-Questionnaire.md

 ---
 layout: post
 title: My trial answer to Proust Questionnaire
-date: 2019-03-04 10:32:24.000000000 +09:00
+date: 2020-03-04 10:32:24.000000000 +09:00
+subtitle: 我的普鲁斯特问卷答案（未完成版）
-author: Shan J.
+author: "Shan J."
 ---

-It has been a while since I reviewed the course of Dr.Sun from NTU.
-Recently, the Knowledge of sociology was updated which targets at the graduate school student.In the syllabus lecture, he introduced a list of to-do’s including one of the interesting task, to complete the Proust Questionnaire.
+It has been a while since I reviewed the course of [Dr.Sun from NTU](http://ocw.aca.ntu.edu.tw/ntu-ocw/ocw/cou/107S201).
+Recently, the course named Knowledge of sociology is updated, and this course is designed for graduate school students.
+In the lecture for introducing syllabus, he briefed on a list of to-do’s including one of the most interesting task: completing the Proust Questionnaire.

-After doing some research on this scale, I found that some prestigious figures have also completed this questionnaire, including Karl Marx, whose answer is not quite shocking and Oscar Wilde, who also confessed his parsonal traits in his album.
+After doing some research on this scale, I found that some prestigious figures also completed this questionnaire before, including Karl Marx, whose answer is not quite shocking and commonplace, and Oscar Wilde who confessed his personal traits in his album.

 > In 1865, [Karl Marx confessed](https://www.marxists.org/archive/marx/works/1865/04/01.htm) that he considered his chief characteristic “singleness of purpose,” and that his favorite occupation was “bookworming.”